pranay68/remedics/PROJECT_CONTEXT.md

 - ✅ Minimal/no animation
 - ✅ Killer copy (confident, not salesy)
 - ✅ No 3D visuals
-- ✅ Powerful tagline ("future core of medical sector")
+- ✅ Powerful tagline ("future of billing operations")

 ### What User Dislikes
 - ❌ Over-animation (floating, shimmer, scan lines)